Regional 2 South Central: League table

+Green background is the promotion place.
+Pink background are relegation places.
+Updated: 29 October 2024 Source:

 2022–23

+Participating teams and locations

 The twelve teams are based in Berkshire, Buckinghamshire, Gloucestershire, Hampshire, Oxfordshire, Warwickshire and Wiltshire.
 Marlborough won all 22 of their matches and are promoted to Regional 1 South Central, while Grove (11th) and Buckingham (12th), will play in Counties 1 Southern North.